hashicorp/terraform-website/content/source/docs/enterprise-beta/api/teams.html.md

 # Teams API

--> **Note**: These API endpoints are in Beta and may be subject to change.
+-> **Note**: These API endpoints are in beta and may be subject to change.

 The Teams API is used to create and destroy teams.
-The [Team Membership API](/docs/enterprise-beta/api/team-members.html) is used to add or remove users to this team.
-To give a team access to a Workspace use the [Team Access API](/docs/enterprise-beta/api/team-access.html) to associate a team with privileges on a a workspace.
+The [Team Membership API](/docs/enterprise-beta/api/team-members.html) is used to add or remove users from a team.
+To give a team access to a workspace use the [Team Access API](/docs/enterprise-beta/api/team-access.html) to associate a team with privileges on a workspace.

 ## Create a Team